Richagogde03/Amazon_clone/README.md

 Responsive layout for desktop and mobile views

-Styled product cards with images, titles, and prices
+Styled product cards with images and titles